 The appeals court found the landowner created a duty when they installed the crosswalk.
 They suggested that with only ground markings, the crosswalk actually made the conditions more dangerous.
 Ordinarily, a landowner would not have a duty to warn or protect from traffic-related dangers in this obvious situation.
 The defense argued that the cause of the accident was the negligence of the driver of the vehicle.
 The court found that the defendant intentionally created the crosswalk as a safety feature on the property; and thus, it was a special aspect, meaning that a duty of care is owed.
 By using the crosswalk, the plaintiff believed she was acting in the best interest of her own safety.
 The defendant was aware (or should have been) that the crosswalk would give pedestrians the feeling that it was safe to use.
 The outcome in the appeals court will be dependent on a decision by a jury on whether the crosswalk was a cause for the injury.

 Has someone’s negligent or careless behavior made you an injury victim?
-The Law Firm of Jeremy Rosenthal seeks rightful compensation in Colorado cases involving personal injury and wrongful death.
+The accident attorneys at the Law Firm of Jeremy Rosenthal seeks rightful compensation in Colorado cases involving personal injury and wrongful death.
 Contact the office at (303) 825-2229 for a free consultation.